-The red gate system or corridor was developed by the Tempe Aviation Commission and accepted by the City of Tempe as the city's measure to identify airlines that fail to stay over the riverbed when departing over north Tempe.
-The corridor is used in this report.
+The red gate system or corridor was developed by the Tempe Aviation Commission and accepted by the City of Tempe as the city's preferred measure to dentify airlines that fail to stay over the riverbed when departing over north Tempe.
+The corridor is used in this

-Deviations caused by direction from air traffic control or adverse weather are not included in the notices.
-Departures deviations within the times of day weather conditions were present that brought departing planes outside the PHX 4-DME Gate are identified by the City of Phoenix and excluded from notices given to airlines by the City of Phoenix and from the total tally of deviations presented in PHX noise reports.
+Deviations caused by direction from air traffic control or adverse weather are not included in the City of Phoenix notices.
+Departures deviations within the times of day weather conditions were present are identified by the City of Phoenix and excluded from notices given to airlines by the City of Phoenix and from the total tally of deviations presented in PHX noise reports.